xqguo/CommodQuant/docs/index.md

   * [My Azure notebook guide](https://xqguo.github.io/CommodQuant/aznotebook.html)

-* Get your own dev environment
+* Get your dev environment

-  * Install .net core SDK and a IDE or editor
+  * Install .net core SDK and an IDE or editor
+    * Use [codespace](https://github.com/features/codespaces) from GitHub is probably the easiest

-    * VS Community for ease of use and windows environment
+    * VS Community for ease of use and Windows environment

     * or Install VSCode for cross-platform